-In addition to the admission requirements of the College, the following are requirements for admission to the Radiography Program:
+The following are requirements for admission to the Radiography Program:

-- Satisfactory completion of any remedial coursework needed to be eligible for college-level courses. - Completion of the three prerequisite courses with a grade of C or higher by the application deadline.
+- Satisfactory completion of any remedial coursework needed to be eligible for college-level courses. - II.
+Completion of the three prerequisite courses with a grade of C or higher and a minimum cumulative prerequisite GPA of 2.75 or higher by the application deadline.
 Laboratory science courses must have been completed within five years prior to application.
 The three prerequisite courses are:

-Pref x Number er Course Title C redit Hr s.
-BSC 1085C Human Anatomy and Physiology I (GE) 4 ^ ENC 1101 Freshman English I (GE) 3 ^ MAC 1105 College Algebra or Core Equivalen t (GE) 3
+Prefix Numbe er Course Title C redit Hr s.
+BSC 1085C Human Anatomy and Physiology I (GE) 4 ^ ENC 1101 Freshman English I (GE) 3 ^ MAC 1105 College Algebra or Core Equivaler nt (GE) 3

-- Check the course description for prerequisites. - It may be necessary to first enroll in a lower-level English, math, or reading course depending on college placement test scores.
+- Check the course description for prerequisites. - A It may be necessary to first enroll in a lower-level English, math, or reading course depending on college placement test scores.